How to Design a Successful Google Ad

 • Use multiple landing pages, each designed for a specific ad

 An advertising lead is different than someone searching.
-An advertising lead is responding to advertising and is, therefore, more focused and interested in hiring a lawyer than someone who is searching to find what they are looking for.
+An advertising lead is responding to advertising and is, therefore, more focused and interested in hiring a lawyer than someone searching to find what they are looking for.

 Continue reading below this section